House rules for online participation

 - professional sites (e.g. LinkedIn)

-- multimedia sites (e.g. YouTube, Flickr, and Steller)
+- multimedia sites (e.g. YouTube and Steller)

 - travel websites where we administer the page (e.g. TripAdvisor).

+We monitor our sites between business hours Monday to Friday.
 If you have any questions about these house rules for online participation, send us an email at firstname.lastname@example.org.